PansuriyaMaulik/Java-Assignment/README.md

 # Java-Assignment
-Practice Basic Java Exercise for unserstand the concept.
+Practice Basic Java Exercise for understand the concept.